-Gastroenterologists Darin Dufault, MD, and Stan Branch, MD, perform the POEM procedure at Duke.
+Gastroenterologists Darin Dufault, MD, and Stanley Branch, MD, perform the POEM procedure at Duke.
 It helps people with achalasia eat and drink comfortably again.

 Achalasia can make swallowing nearly impossible.
 Many people with the disease require surgery to eat.
 Now, Duke doctors are using a less invasive procedure called POEM to help people with achalasia eat and drink comfortably again.
 They are among the few specialists in North Carolina trained to offer this new option.

 Difficult Swallowing, Disrupted Life

 Achalasia is a swallowing disorder that affects the nerves and muscles of the esophagus and the lower esophageal sphincter, the muscular ring that controls the lower portion of the esophagus.

 When you eat, the muscles of your esophagus contract, pushing the food down.
 At the bottom of your esophagus, the sphincter opens, letting food into your stomach.
 In achalasia, the esophagus muscles don’t squeeze and the sphincter muscle doesn’t open, so food can’t pass through, explained Jacob Klapper, MD, a thoracic surgeon at Duke.

 People who experience this rare and often painful disorder go to great lengths -- standing up, twisting their bodies, or raising their arms above their head -- just to get food down.